-When a senior is in recovery mode following an accident or procedure, some plans will help in limited capacity with skilled nursing care, but this is short term only.
-Medicare pays for 100% of skilled nursing care for 20 days and they pay approximately 80% of the cost for 80 more days.
-Some Medigap plans will pay for the remaining approximately 20% for the remaining 80 days, meaning a senior can receive 100 days of skilled nursing care with very little out of pocket cost.
+When a senior is in recovery mode following an accident or procedure, Medicare plans will help in a limited capacity with skilled nursing care.
+But this is short-term only.
+Medicare pays for 100% of skilled nursing care for the first 20 days, and then a coinsurance applies for the following 80 days.
+But with most Medigap plans, 50-100% of the remaining cost is covered, depending on your specific plan.
+This means a senior can receive 100 days of skilled nursing care with very little out of pocket cost.

-No Medicare Supplement Insurance / Medigap policies pay for assisted living, memory care, or other forms of non-medical, personal care.
+No Medicare Supplement Insurance / Medigap policies pay for assisted living, memory care, or other forms of non-medical personal care.
 Medical care is covered for people who reside in assisted living, but not room and board or personal care received in those residences.
-To be clear, non-medical adult day care (sometimes called adult day social care) and non-medical, in-home care (sometimes called personal, custodial, or companion care) are not covered.
+To be clear, non-medical adult day care (sometimes called adult day social care) and non-medical in-home care (sometimes called personal, custodial, or companion care) are not covered.

 Some of the more robust plans also will pay an “at-home recovery benefit” of up to $40 per visit for 40 visits.
-This covers custodial care, but only for an hourly visit, and again, only on a short term basis after an illness, injury, or surgery.
+This covers custodial care, but only for an hourly visit, and again, only on a short-term basis after an illness, injury, or surgery.

 To best understand and compare benefits of the different plans, visit the Medicare.gov webpage.

-The price of some Medigap policies are not based on the policyholder’s age, while age is factored into the price of other plans.
+The price of some Medigap policies isn’t based on the policyholder’s age, while age is factored into the price of other plans.
 For example, with some plans, the cost is based on the policyholder’s current age and the cost increases as one gets older.
 With other plans, the cost is based on the age of the policyholder when the plan was purchased.
-(The plan is less expensive for individuals who purchase it at a younger age).
+(The plan is less expensive for individuals who buy it at a younger age).